 In a unique style combining alt-rock, classic rock and bossa nova influences, Peter Galperin writes and performs songs about the people, places, and things that he loves.
-With equal parts humor, skepticism, and honesty, he admits to what he doesn't understand, and questions what he already knows.
-Robert Steven Silverstein at Music Web Express 3000 (mwe3.com) describes Peter's music as “...in the spirit of Paul Simon at his most folk-rockingest”, and ventsmagazine.com hails Galperin as "...uplifting, thought provoking... and overly eccentric (in a good way)," and Steven Reid at seaoftranquility.org says Peter's latest CD is "...hook-laden fun, it's bold, breezy, but never cheesy."
+He admits to what he doesn't understand, and questions what he already knows – with equal parts humor, skepticism, and honesty.
+Robert Steven Silverstein at Music Web Express 3000 (mwe3.com) describes Peter's music as “...in the spirit of Paul Simon at his most folk-rockingest”, ventsmagazine.com hails Galperin as "...uplifting, thought provoking... and overly eccentric (in a good way)," and Steven Reid at seaoftranquility.org says Peter's latest CD is "...hook-laden fun, it's bold, breezy, but never cheesy."

-In addition to four critically-acclaimed CD releases, Peter has written and composed "BULLDOZER", a rock musical about the life and times of urban planner Robert Moses that had it's New York Off-Broadway debut in November 2017, and ran for 7 weeks ("...theatrical gold," according to New Yorker Magazine, "...a dynamic score," hailed thebroadwayblog.com).
+In addition to four critically-acclaimed CD releases, Peter has written and composed "BULLDOZER", a rock musical about the life and times of urban planner Robert Moses that had it's New York Off-Broadway debut in November 2017 ("...theatrical gold," according to New Yorker Magazine, "...a dynamic score," hailed thebroadwayblog.com).
 An original cast album is in the works.
-Currently, Peter is developing a play with music that explores the intersection of real estate, love, and cosmetic surgery, and composing a new rock musical about climate change that he'd rather not talk about just yet, and working on songs for his fifth studio CD.
+Currently, Peter is developing a new rock musical about climate change that he'd rather not talk about just yet, and working on songs for his fifth studio CD.